Ankylosing spondylitis is a type of arthritis that affects your spine.

-The doctor will likely start by asking about your symptoms and family history of ankylosing spondylitis.
-An exam can reveal symptoms like pain, tenderness and stiffness in your spine.
+Your doctor will likely start by asking about your symptoms and any family history of ankylosing spondylitis.
+An exam can reveal symptoms in your spine like:

 The doctor may send you for an X-ray or MRI scan.
 Both tests can show damage to bones and soft tissues in your spine.
 An MRI creates more detailed images, and it can show damage earlier in the disease than an X-ray.

 Your primary doctor might first suspect ankylosing spondylitis or may actually diagnose you.
-After this point, they may refer you to a rheumatologist.
+After this, they may refer you to a rheumatologist.
 This type of doctor specializes in diseases of the joints, bones, and muscles.

-The rheumatologist might be your go-to doctor for treatment.
+A rheumatologist might be your go-to doctor for treatment.
 You may also need to see a physical therapist, or an ophthalmologist if you have symptoms such as uveitis, swelling of the eye’s middle layer.

-Your rheumatologist may recommend one or more of the following ankylosing spondylitis treatments:
+A doctor may recommend one or more of the following treatments:

-- physical therapy to teach you exercises that strengthen and stretch the affected joints in your back
+- exercises that strengthen and stretch the affected joints in your back

-- disease-modifying antirheumatic drugs (DMARDs) to treat pain and inflammation in the joints, as an alternative to NSAIDs
+- disease-modifying antirheumatic drugs (DMARDs) that decrease immune activity to reduce pain and inflammation in the joints, as an alternative to NSAIDs

 Diet hasn’t been well-studied for ankylosing spondylitis.

 Surgery is a last resort option for people with severe joint damage.
-A joint replacement removes a damaged joint and replaces it with one made from metal, plastic, or ceramics.
+A joint replacement removes a damaged joint and replaces it with one made from metal, plastic, or ceramic.

-Spinal surgery is indicated when patients are severely impaired and unable to perform daily activities.
-Several procedures are used based on the symptoms and imaging findings.
-An osteotomy involves a procedure to straighten your spine and correct your posture.
-A laminectomy can be performed if there is pressure on nerve roots.
+Spinal surgery may be suggested when patients are severely impaired and unable to perform daily activities.
+Several procedures might be used based on the symptoms and imaging findings, including:

 - fusion of the spinal bones and a forward curving of the spine